Country-specific travel advice

 - Latest update:

 The flooding that occurred on 6 and 7 August 2016 in Skopje and neighbouring areas has resulted in over 20 deaths.
-Some minor roads are closed and there’s a higher risk of landslides in hilly areas in northern parts Macedonia.
-You should travel with extreme care.
+There’s a higher risk of landslides in hilly areas in northern parts Macedonia.
+You should travel with care.

 There have been protests in central Skopje and elsewhere related to the ongoing political crisis.
-These may occur at short notice and have occasionally been violent.
-The likelihood of further protests is high.
+Whilst there aren’t any planned at the moment, they may occur at short notice.
 Check local media and avoid any demonstrations or large gatherings.

-Macedonian authorities have declared the south and north border areas near Gevgelija and Kumanovo as crisis zones due to the pressures these areas are facing with migrants/refugees.
+Macedonian authorities have declared the south and north border areas near Gevgelija and Kumanovo as crisis zones due to the pressures these areas faced over the past 12 with migrants/refugees.
 Avoid large groups and be aware that trains entering Macedonia from Greece may be cancelled or delayed if there is trouble at the Greek/Macedonia border.

 Most visits to Macedonia are trouble-free.
 Occasional acts of criminal violence occur, although foreigners are not generally targeted.